 If you make the bones of a lean to in 1 hour you can make a fortified A frame with a pine straw bottom in 2 hours.
 Well worth the effort!
 Building a shelter takes a bit of knowledge and research, but after running through this guide, you should be prepared to build a respectable shelter that is actually comfortable in no time.

-A Frame Shelter (Or Modify for a Lean To)
+Building an A Frame Shelter (Or Modify for a Lean To) in 7 Steps

 Also consider the wildlife in the area.
 A quick walk around your campsite will give you an idea of what types of wildlife frequent the area or live nearby.
 An example would be finding a quality campsite that has tons of bear tracks, bones and bear scat throughout (very bad)!
 This is probably not the best place to camp unless you want an interaction with a bear.